Measuring the Elephant in the Room: Quantifying Legal Barriers to AI Processing of Full‑Text in Systematic Reviews

 3. Test whether a rights‑vetted XML service improves coverage.

-4. Provide clear operating paths and guardrails for compliant RAG‑styleworkflows.
+4. Provide clear operating paths and guardrails for compliant RAG‑style workflows.

 Results

-- Licence visibility: OpenAlex had a record for every DOI, but only 1,584/3,712(43%) exposed a licence.
+- License visibility: OpenAlex had a record for every DOI, but only 1,584/3,712(43%) exposed a license.

 - Inconsistent metadata: 26 items labelled as closed access in OpenAlex paradoxically carried OA licenses.

-- Commercially usable via open access licence: 618/3,712 (17%); 3,094remained restricted or unknown.
+- Commercially usable via open access license: 618/3,712 (17%); 3,094 remained restricted or unknown.